ROSS-org/ross-org.github.io/_posts/2018-02-10-insitu-vis.md

 category: instrumentation
 ---

-*Note*: This feature is not yet available in the `master` branch of ROSS.
-It can be accessed in the `damaris` branch of the [ROSS-Vis fork](https://github.com/caitlinross/ROSS-Vis) of ROSS.

 [Damaris](https://project.inria.fr/damaris) is an I/O and data management software.
 Support for Damaris is currently being added to ROSS to enable in situ data analysis and visualization.
 The current focus is to use it with the various instrumentation modes to do performance analysis on simulations to better understand performance bottlenecks.